View Ernesto Nobleza's Obituary on TheDay.com and share memories

 |

-Oakdale - Ernesto J. Nobleza, 91, of Oakdale died Wednesday June 5, 2019, at his residence.
+Oakdale - Ernesto J. Nobleza, 91, of Oakdale died peacefully Wednesday June 5, 2019, at his residence.
 He was born Nov.
-7, 1927, in Luna La Union, Philippians to Fermin and Romona Jazmin Nobleza.
-He married Caroline Baranski Nobleza, she died in 1996.
-Ernesto had a 20 year career in U.S. Navy prior to working for Pfizer Inc.
+7, 1927, in Luna La Union, Philippines to Fermin and Ramona Jazmin Nobleza.
+He married the love of life Caroline (Baranski) Nobleza, she died in 1996.
+Ernesto had an impressive career in the U.S. Navy that spanned 20 years.
+He served on the USS Torsk, the USS Tringa and the USS Fulton.
+His culinary skills were highly recognized.
+He was the chef for the Admiral parties at the Groton Sub Base and on the submarines that he served.
+After his time in the U.S. Navy, he worked at Pfizer Inc. for over 20 years.

+Ernesto was a very generous and devoted family man.
+He especially enjoyed taking photographs and video of his family.
+He also enjoyed cooking on the grill, watching old classic movies, listening to music, dancing at the Filipino American Association dances and rooting for his New York Yankees.
+Ernesto's special joy in life was his wife, children, grandchildren and great-grandchildren.
+He was highly respected by all that knew him and will be sadly missed.

+He is survived by sons, Anthony Nobleza and his wife Anne, Frank Nobleza and his wife Danielle; daughters, Dolores Nobleza and Diane Nobleza; 10 grandchildren; and 14 great-grandchildren.
+Besides his loving wife of 43 years Caroline, he was preceded in death by sons, Ernest Nobleza and John Nobleza; brothers, Jesus Nobleza and Tony Nobleza; and sister Anita Bacani.